 It has been widely reported for the last few months that there is a staggering global shortfall in the manufacturing of semiconductors.

 *There are several reasons the microchip supply chain cannot keep up with demand, but that is outside the focus of this post.
 Read: New York Times article, “It’s a roller-Coaster Ride: Global Chip Shortage is Making Industries Sweat.”

 The point is counterfeiters are preying on companies that are desperately in need of chips to manufacture their products, since legitimate semiconductor manufacturers cannot meet their needs.

 CRIMINAL OPPORTUNITY SEIZED

 This is where these criminals are taking advantage of an opportunity to dupe companies into thinking that the chips they have for sale are the real thing.

 In an article titled, “Chip Shortage Has Spawned a Surplus of Fraudsters and Fake Parts”, published in yesterday’s Wall Street Journal, it lays out what companies have been up against, and how they are trying to protect themselves.

-Such as being forced to purchase X-ray machines which can analyze the interior of the semiconductors they purchase to determine if it contains the actual components needed or any components at all.
+Such as being forced to purchase X-ray machines which can analyze the interior of the semiconductors to determine if it contains the actual components needed or, indeed, any components at all.

 The article is solid reporting and speaks for itself, but I want to draw your attention to this quote, “At ERAI Inc., which maintains records of misbehavior in the electronics supply chain, new complaints arrive almost every day, said Kristal Snider, vice president at the industry watchdog.
 Buyers from more than 40 countries have filed reports of wire fraud…